IvaSerge/2021.02.23_RevitScripts/BoqExportToXLS/README.md

 "name," "number", and "issued by" parameters are utilized as information to be set up in the first list of Excel.

-Ensure that the built-in parameters in the Refit family type are filled in correctly:
+Ensure that the built-in parameters in the Revit family type are filled in correctly:
 "Description" should contain a human-readable catalogue name for the element.
 "Manufacturer" should provide a link to the product standard or information about the manufacturer, along with the order number.